 Question: I have decided to do an honors project, what are the steps?
 Please see the link to “The Honors Process” for step-by-step instructions.
 Declaring the Intent to Pursue Honors

 Question: How do I go about declaring my intent to do an honors project?
-By the first Monday in October, you will file the Intent to Complete an Honors Project with the Academic Status Committee.
-This form includes the following: (1) a 500-word description of the proposed or in-progress project; (2) names and signatures of the faculty members willing to serve on the project’s Honors Review Committee; and (3) the signature of the Chair or Program Director in the area of study.
+By the last Monday in October (for spring completion) or the last Monday in March (for following fall project completion), you will file the Intent to Complete an Honors Project with the Academic Status Committee.
+This form includes the following: (1) a 250-word description of the proposed or in-progress project; (2) names and signatures of the faculty members willing to serve on the project’s Honors Review Committee; and (3) the signature of the Chair or Program Director in the area of study.
 See the link to “Forms and Resources” for further instructions.

 Question: What are the guidelines for writing the 500-word description of the project?
 This description functions as a “proposal” and as a “work-in-progress report”; we do not use either term, however, because each student may be at a different stage of the process when the Intent to Complete an Honors Project is filed.
 The description, however, must accomplish the following: